kilpkonn/msc-thesis/main.typ

 This seems to be a general limitation to all python autocompletion tools.

 ==== Intellij
-Intellij#footnote(link("https://www.jetbrains.com/idea/")) is an IDE by JetBrains for Java.
+Intellij#cite-footnote("IntelliJ IDEA", "2024-04-06", "https://www.jetbrains.com/idea/") is an IDE by JetBrains for Java.
 Similarly to all other JetBrains products it does not use LSP but rather has all the tooling built into the product.
 It provides the completion of all the items in scope as well the methods/fields of receiver type.
 They call it the "basic completions".